Transportation

 JR (Japan Railways)

-JR is the largest railway company in Japan, and covers the whole country.
-For using limited express service, Green Car, sleeping car or Shinkansen, you must pay extra fees.
+JR is the largest railway company groups in Japan and covers most of the country.
+Riding a limited express service, Green Car (first class carriage), sleeping coach or the Shinkansen bullet train requires extra fees.

 Destination Train companies Telephone